simplesamlphp/xml-security/README.md

   with the recipient's public key.

-  In this case, the `$decryptor` will implement a _key transport_ algorithm (which in turn is just an assymetric encryption algorithm like RSA), and the key attached to it will be a `SimpleSAML\XMLSecurity\Key\PrivateKey` object with the recipient's private key.
+  In this case, the `$decryptor` will implement a _key transport_ algorithm (which in turn is just an asymetric encryption algorithm like RSA), and the key attached to it will be a `SimpleSAML\XMLSecurity\Key\PrivateKey` object with the recipient's private key.